The 3 fastest VPNs we've tested in 2020: NordVPN, ExpressVPN and Surfshark compared

 You're working from home.
-You're binging Netflix, you're listening to music, you're gaming -- and if you're here, you're probably looking for a virtual private network that can handle the manic data flood through your coaxial cable without slowing you down.
-No problem.
-We've tested some top performers and have you covered.
+You're listening to music, you're binging Netflix, you're gaming -- and if you're reading this, you're probably looking for a VPN that can handle the crazy data flood through your coaxial cable without slowing you down.
+Not a problem.
+We've tested out some top VPN performers and have you covered.

 Read more: The best VPN service of 2020

 For these reasons and others, I'm more interested in creating a VPN testing environment that resembles what you, the regular user, are likely to experience.
 And that's also why I'm more interested in measuring the amount of speed lost with a VPN (which, for most VPNs, is typically half or more) across both high speed and slower connection types.
-I want to know these products are going to perform when you're running multiple devices -- Mac or Windows -- on a residential internet connection that may or may not be shared by others, with an eye toward how well they can handle not just browsing, but the heavy traffic loads of gaming, streaming and torrenting.
+I want to know these products are going to perform when you're running multiple devices -- Windows or Mac -- on a residential internet connection that may or may not be shared by others, with an eye toward how well they can handle not just browsing, but the heavy traffic loads of streaming, gaming and torrenting.

 My speed tests for the fastest VPN service are currently conducted manually using OpenVPN protocol -- generally considered the most secure and most widely used type of open-source protocol.
 To be clear, some of the brands have their own proprietary protocols that may well offer a faster speed, but I wanted to keep this an apples-to-apples comparison.
 First, I test my internet speed without a VPN.
 Then, I connect my machines to the VPN, and pick five servers in diverse locations across the world.
 I test those five servers, five times each, at intervals over two to three days via the widely used Ookla Speedtest.
 Then I average the download speeds of each to find out what percentage of my normal internet speeds are lost with the use of each VPN.
 (Find out more about how we evaluate and review VPNs here.)